Owais Shaikh

 April 2024

-Started working on Piiscout with the brilliant Othman Ali Khan, who helped with regional PII definitions for Saudi Arabia.
+Started working on Piiscout with Othman Ali Khan, who helped with regional PII definitions for Saudi Arabia, and Abhijeet Ingle, who helped with the regional PII dorks for Maharashtra, India.

 BlackHat Middle East and Africa